-Combination pills come in different ratios, or combinations, of active and inactive ingredients.
-Common forms of combination pills are:
+Combination pills contain synthetic types of the hormones known as estrogen and progestin.
+They come in different ratios, or combinations, of active and inactive ingredients.

-The most common type of combination pill contains either 21 active pills and seven inactive, or placebo, pills or 24 active pills and four placebo pills.
+The most common type of combination pill contains either 21 active pills and 7 inactive pills, or 24 active pills and 4 inactive pills.
 Each month, you may have bleeding similar to a regular period while taking the inactive pills.

 Monophasic pills contain only one phase or level of active hormones.
 The level of hormones remains the same in each active pill during the month.